These two-day courses offer a unique learning experience on paper machine

 workers, training and development staff.

-conference room.
+control room.
 This will provide the team with opportunities to

 discuss their observations and experiences with the facilitator and plan

 for the next task to be performed.